ultasun/foodstats/README.md

 The author uses the system to track their personal dietary habits.

-# Roadmap

-Possibly recycle this into a distributable *.jar* so the core functionality becomes accessible to a more popular framework such as *Spring*.

-Use weblocks to create a web interface.

 # Credits / Support

 This is *alpha* quality software.
 Please feel free to submit bugs in the issue tracker!